stephanzlatarev/utopia/docs/content/principles.md

 ## 03. Standard of living improves only

 Progress, innovation, and increasing productivity mean that what we can produce today, we can also produce tomorrow with less effort and resources.
-In our city, we jointly decide what needs beyonds the guaranteed basic needs we set as the living standard and the city provides for them through automation with stable or increasing quality.
+In our city, our preferences determine what needs beyonds the guaranteed basic needs are set as the living standard.
+The city provides for the standard of living through automation with stable or increasing quality.

 ## 04. Luxuries come from the free market